ankith26/My-PyChess/README.md

 - Undo moves option.
 - Save/load games with a new way of storing gamedata (as a list of FEN strings) .
 - Online play may be added.
-- Singleplayer may be upgraded
+- Singleplayer may be upgraded.
 - I will be removing support for the current format of saving games.

 ## Long term Future Goals with the Game